landrey21/aws-lambda-python-oracle/README.md

 # Get the Required Libraries

 I used an Ubuntu EC2 instance to build the libraries.
-Go over to your Ubuntu machine.
+Go over to your Ubuntu machine for the next steps.

 Prerequisites:

 	zip and unzip (sudo apt-get install zip unzip) python 2.7 and pip (google "ubuntu pip install") make (you can just run the commands in the Makefile if you rather)

 ## Download the Oracle Instantclient